The Psychology of Colour in Furniture Design

-Color is one of the most powerful design elements in furniture and interior decor.
+Colour is one of the most powerful design elements in furniture and interior décor.
 It has the ability to influence emotions, alter perceptions, and impact moods.
 Whether designing a home, office, or commercial space, understanding the psychology of color can help create an atmosphere that enhances comfort, productivity, and well-being.

 Recent UK-based research highlights the profound impact of color on interior design and occupant well-being.